-Trevor Yeung (b.
-1988, Guangdong Province, China) uses botanic ecology, horticulture, aquarium system and installations as metaphors that reference the emancipation of everyday aspirations towards human relationships.
+Trevor Yeung uses botanic ecology, horticulture, aquarium system and installations as metaphors that reference the emancipation of everyday aspirations towards human relationships.
 Yeung draws inspiration from intimate and personal experiences, culminating in works that range from image-based works to large-scale installations.
-Obsessed with structures, he creates different scales of systems which allow him to exert control upon living beings, including plants, animals, as well as spectators.
+He creates different scales of systems which explore the logic that govern our social structures.

 Yeung currently lives and works in Hong Kong.